 Q: What are the penalties if I’m found guilty within 1,000 feet of school property or a school crossing zone?

-Stating that you were unaware that you were within 1,000 feet of school property or a school crossing or that there were no juveniles present at the time is not an adequate or reasonable defense for the charges.
-You also cannot rely on a defense that school was not in session at the time of the DWI incident.
+Stating that you were unaware that you were within 1,000 feet of school property or a school crossing, or that it was late at night and there were no juveniles present at the time cannot be used as a defense for a school zone charge.

 You can find more information on receiving a DWI in a school zone here.